Maternity benefit act "Right to payment" - not able to understand calculation part

 Satishchandra123

-Hi everyon e,I am not able to understand the calculation part of the following section of Maternity benefit act 1961.
+I am not able to understand the calculation part of the following section of the Maternity Benefit Act 1961.
+Can anyone please guide me in this with an example?

 "5.
-Right to payment of maternity benefit. -- (1) Subject to the provisions of this Act, every woman shall be entitled to, and her employer shall be liable for, the payment of maternity benefit at the rate of the average daily wage for the period of her actual absence immediately preceding and including the day of her delivery and for the six weeks immediately following that day"
+Right to payment of maternity benefit. -- (1) Subject to the provisions of this Act, every woman shall be entitled to, and her employer shall be liable for, the payment of maternity benefit at the rate of the average daily wage for the period of her actual absence immediately preceding and including the day of her delivery and for the six weeks immediately following that day."

 KK!HR

-There are two aspects covered in this section.
+There are two aspects covered in this section:

-2. The payment of maternity benefit has to be made for the period of her actual absence before the delivery, the day of actual delivery and for six weeks after the delivery.
+2. The payment of maternity benefit has to be made for the period of her actual absence before the delivery, the day of actual delivery, and for six weeks after the delivery.

-The explanation to Section 5 (1) clarifies what is average daily wage, it is the average of the wages earned in the past three months for the days the pregnant woman has worked.
+The explanation to Section 5(1) clarifies what the average daily wage is; it is the average of the wages earned in the past three months for the days the pregnant woman has worked.

-But with the 2017 amendment to the MB Act the provision is revised and now it is as follows:
+But with the 2017 amendment to the MB Act, the provision is revised, and now it is as follows:

 The Maternity Benefit Amendment Act has increased the duration of paid maternity leave available for women employees from the existing 12 weeks to 26 weeks.
-Under the Maternity Benefit Amendment Act, this benefit could be availed by women for a period extending up to a maximum of 8 weeks before the expected delivery date and the remaining time can be availed after childbirth.
-For women who are having 2 or more surviving children, the duration of paid maternity leave shall be 12 weeks (i.e. 6 weeks before and 6 weeks after expected date of delivery).
+Under the Maternity Benefit Amendment Act, this benefit could be availed by women for a period extending up to a maximum of 8 weeks before the expected delivery date, and the remaining time can be availed after childbirth.
+For women who are having 2 or more surviving children, the duration of paid maternity leave shall be 12 weeks (i.e., 6 weeks before and 6 weeks after the expected date of delivery).

-Hope the above clarifies
+Hope the above clarifies.

 Satishchandra123

-i.e she submitted maternity leave letter to us on 01-05-2020.
+For example, she submitted a maternity leave letter to us on 01-05-2020.
+Now, may I consider the average salary for February, March, and April for wages?

 KK!HR

-Yes, minus the legalese, it can be safely said the maternity benefit has to be the full salary which she has been getting for the past three months.
+Yes, minus the legalese, it can be safely said that the maternity benefit has to be the full salary which she has been getting for the past three months.

 Bhartiya Akhil

-Dear ANNONYMOUS Friend,
+Dear ANONYMOUS Friend,

 Akhil Bhartiya